ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 ---
 title: Getting started with NGC on OpenStack
-excerpt: Use NVIDIA GPU Cloud to speed up your GPU accelerated development
+excerpt: Use NVIDIA GPU Cloud to speed up your GPU-accelerated development
 slug: getting_started_with_ngc
 ---